zaimzazali/SEGP_G05/README.md

 #### 2) Web Application [(Read Product Description)](#2-Web-Application)

-1. It INSERT the data into the 'final_projects' table.
+1. It INSERT the data into the 'final_projects' table and displays the project list.
+2. It DELETE the data into the 'final_projects' table.
+3. It ALTER the data into the 'final_projects' table.

 #### 3) IoT Device (M5 Stack) [(Read Product Description)](#3-IoT-Device-M5-Stack)